-For this reason, Unearth developed its Capital Construction solution - a mobile mapping solution for intuitive data collection, progress tracking, and project collaboration.
+For this reason, Unearth developed OnePlace for Capital Construction - a mobile mapping software for intuitive data collection, progress tracking, and project collaboration.

-Ultimately, this solution bridges the gap between office and field while ensuring a high-quality project turnover through digital as-builting.
+Ultimately, this software bridges the gap between office and field while ensuring a high-quality project turnover through digital as-builting.

 Skip the hours spent searching for files and squinting at spreadsheets.